Skip to content

 Pricing

-Each engagement has a fixed monthly fee.
-Invoiced monthly.
+Fixed monthly fee, invoiced monthly.
 No hourly tracking, no surprises.
 After we align on cadence, priorities, and scope, I send a proposal.
 If priorities shift, we reshape.

 Frequently asked